Black Pearl (American band)

-Black Pearl was an American rock and roll band, formed in San Francisco, California, and active from 1967 to 1978.
+Black Pearl was an American rock and roll band, formed in San Francisco, California, which was active from 1967 to 1978.

 History

 Black Pearl was composed of Bernie "B.B" Fieldings (vocals), Bruce Benson (guitar), Oak O'Connor (drums), Geoffrey Morris (guitar), Tom Mulcahy (guitar), and Jerry Causi (bass).

 Fieldings was a showman who based his stage presence on that of James Brown.
 His admiration for Brown was evident on the group's live album, which contains a twelve-minute version of Brown's "Cold Sweat".
 As noted by one reviewer, "Black Pearl crank out some hard rockin' psych-rock music with the most ferocious drumbeats you've heard in a while."
 The band's three guitar lineup was considered powerful, being a format also found in contemporaries Moby Grape and Buffalo Springfield.

 Black Pearl released two albums, Black Pearl (1969) and Black Pearl - Live!
 (1970), with the second being less well-received than the first.